de-simone/MarkovChainDensityEstimator/README.md

 ### Parameters

- + weight_func: function weighting the distances, already implemented are the exponential of the distance ('exp') and the exponentaial of the squared distance; ('exp2'),
+ + *weight_func*: function weighting the distances, already implemented are the exponential of the distance ('exp') and the exponentaial of the squared distance; ('exp2'),
- +  beta: the main parameter of the estimator, analogous to the bandwidth of the Kernel Density Estimator. beta is fixed by performing an optimization step;
+ +  *beta*: the main parameter of the estimator, analogous to the bandwidth of the Kernel Density Estimator. beta is fixed by performing an optimization step;
- +  max_iter: cut on the maximum number of repetitions in the loop looking for an eigenvector, ncessary to avoid infinite loops;
+ +  *max_iter*: cut on the maximum number of repetitions in the loop looking for an eigenvector, ncessary to avoid infinite loops;
- +  rtol: sets the precision in the search for the eigenvector, if the required precision cannot be obtained within max_iter steps, rtol will be increased;
+ +  *rtol*: sets the precision in the search for the eigenvector, if the required precision cannot be obtained within max_iter steps, rtol will be increased;
- +  interpolation_method: in order to normalize the PDF and estimate the PDF in points not belonging to the original dataset it is necessary to intepolate.
+ +  *interpolation_method*: in order to normalize the PDF and estimate the PDF in points not belonging to the original dataset it is necessary to intepolate.
 As of now the Nearest Neighbor interpolator ('nearest') and the linear interpolator ('linear') are implemented.
 The linear interpoaltor is more accurate, but the computation is exceedingly long for a sample with more than 6 features.
- +  metric: the distances are calculated according to some metric, by default we use the euclidean metric.
+ +  *metric*: the distances are calculated according to some metric, by default we use the euclidean metric.
 See [scipy.spatial.distance.pdist](https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.distance.pdist.html) for more options.

 ### Usage